Skip to main content

 Queer Quorum opens up the Pride Center to a variety of intersectional, student picked discussion topics.
 The discussion series features student dialogue facilitators, who choose the month’s Queer Quorum topic and lead participants thought-provoking conversation.

-The Pride Center hosts Trans Awareness Week in November in order to bring attention to the experiences of the transgender, non-binary, and gender non-conforming communities.
-This week of events includes opportunities to learn and build community.
-Trans Awareness Week includes the Pride Center’s annual observance of Transgender Day of Remembrance on or around November 20th.
+The Pride Center hosts Trans Awareness Month in November in order to bring attention to the experiences of the transgender, non-binary, and gender non-conforming communities.
+This events include opportunities to learn and build community, centering around the Pride Center’s annual observance of Transgender Day of Remembrance on or around November 20th.

 Lavender Celebration of Graduates